astronomer/docs/astro/cloud-ide/deploy-project.md

 :::caution

-The GitHub action first runs, it automatically enables DAG-only deploys on your Deployment, which is a Public Preview feature that changes how DAGs and configuration changes are pushed to the Deployment.
+When the GitHub action first runs, it automatically enables DAG-only deploys on your Deployment.
+DAG-only deploys are a Public Preview feature that change how DAGs and configuration changes are pushed to the Deployment.
 See [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 :::